BrolyCode/Dirty-Cow/README.md

 sudo -i

 ```
-We will now exploit the file `/etc/group`
+We will now exploit the fail on `/etc/group`
 ```
 ./dirtyc0w
 ```